MarginaliaSearch/MarginaliaSearch/code/readme.md

 ### Processes

 Processes are batch jobs that deal with data retrieval, processing and loading.
-These are spawned and orchestrated by the executor service, which is controlled by the control service.
+These are spawned and orchestrated by the index service, which is controlled by the control service.

 * [processes](processes/)
     * [crawling-process](processes/crawling-process)